Scientific Underpinnings for Phonics Programs

 Mathes, P. G. et. al. 1998.
 All children can learn to read: critical care for the prevention of reading failure.
 Peabody Journal of Education.
 73(3&4).
 317-340

 McCardle, P., & Chhabra, V. 2004.
 The Voice of Evidence in Reading Research.
-Baltimore, Maryland: Paul Brookes Publishing.
+Baltimore MD: Paul Brookes Publishing.

 McIntyre.
+1999.
 Repeated reading to enhance fluency: old approaches and new directions.
 Annals of Dyslexia, Vol. 49, 1999.
-Baltimore: The International Dyslexia Association.
+Baltimore MD: The International Dyslexia Association.

 Moats, L. C., 1999.
 Teaching reading is rocket science: What expert teachers of reading should know and be able to do.
 Paper prepared for the American Federation of Teachers.